air-wreck/website/README.md

 > **Remark:** If you are viewing this repository on Github, note that I
 > have switched over to Gitlab Pages to host this site because they
-> more flexibility.
+> offer more flexibility.
 This repository is no longer updated.

 This is just the source for my personal website.
 I am now officially using a "static site generator" (okay, basically just Pandoc + a couple